LLNL/scr/doc/rst/users/integration.rst

     return state;
   }

-There are three steps to consider when integrating the SCR API into an application:
-Init/Finalize, Checkpoint, and Restart.
-One may employ the scalable checkpoint capability of SCR without the scalable restart capability.
-While it is most valuable to utilize both, some applications cannot use the scalable restart.

 The following code exemplifies the changes necessary to integrate SCR.
 Each change is numbered for further discussion below.